What Do Crickets Eat: Diet Guide

 LightAbout 16 hours of light and 8 hours of darkness per day

-WaterA damp sponge or moist cotton wool — never an open dish (crickets drown easily)
+WaterA damp sponge or moist cotton wool; avoid open dishes because crickets can drown

 Frequently Asked Questions